Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Relative Senses.md

 **A variety of experiments to show how our senses are relative rather than absolute:** - Find out for yourself how our senses are relative and not absolute, and experience this phenomenon with this demonstration working on sight, touch and temperature.

-Last initially checked on 2023-02-10 by Amy Migunda (aom36@cam.ac.uk) and double-checked on
+Last initially checked on 2023-02-10 by Amy Migunda (aom36@cam.ac.uk) and double-checked on 2023-02-11 by Asmita Niyogi (an637@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->